kurnevsky/nixfiles/README.md

 | UNSANDBOXED  | run application without sandbox                                                                                                      |
 | WHITELIST    | additional whitelisted paths                                                                                                         |
 | WITH_NETWORK | allow network access (if it's disabled by default)                                                                                   |

+## License

+Licensed under [GPLv3+](/LICENSE) with an exception that allows code from this repository to be incorporated into projects that are used as flake inputs by this project, regardless of their license.